foorschtbar/mains-frequency-measure/README.md

 Simple electronics as a basis for measuring the mains frequency of power networks.
-Use in industry, science, education or hobby.The M-Bus-TTL (USB/RS232) Converter
+Use in industry, science, education or hobby.

 ![mains frequency measure for RPi and USB](https://pc-projekte.lima-city.de/media/images/nfa_rpi_3b.jpg "mfm base board")